-We draw attention to Note 2 to these financial statements, which refers to the intention of the management to cease activities and describes that these financial statements have been prepared on a non-going concern basis.
+We draw attention to Note 2 to these financial statements, which refers to the management's intention to liquidate the Company subsequent to the statement of financial position date and describes that these financial statements have been prepared on a non-going concern basis.
 Our opinion is not modified in respect of this matter.